openstreetmap/iD/ARCHITECTURE.md

 If you are familiar with how git works internally, this persistent data structure approach is very similar.

-The final component of the core is comprised of `iD.History` and `iD.Difference`, which track the changes made in an editing session and provide undo/redo capabilities.
+The last major component of the core is `iD.History`, which tracks the changes made in an editing session and provide undo/redo capabilities.
 Here, the immutable nature of the core types really pays off: the history is a simple stack of graphs, each representing the state of the data at a particular point in editing.
 The graph at the top of the stack is the current state, off which all rendering is based.
 To undo the last change, this graph is popped off the stack, and the map is re-rendered based on the new top of the stack.
 Contrast this to a mutable graph as used in JOSM and Potlatch: every command that changes the graph must implement an equal and opposite undo command that restores the graph to the previous state.

+Finally, we have the auxiliary classes `iD.Difference` and `iD.Tree`.
+The first encapsulates the difference between two graphs, and knows how to calculate the set of entities that were created, modified, or deleted, and need to be redrawn.
+The second provides a means of calculating which entities, out of all that have been downloaded, are currently visible.
+In order to do this very quickly as you pan or zoom the map, it uses an [R-tree](http://en.wikipedia.org/wiki/R-tree).

 ## Actions